Female cosmetic coalitions: Interpreting the ochre record

+Striking Western Cape paintings apparently depicting female ritual coalitions - horizontal lines of spread-legged female figures - are reproduced in a 2025 article co-authored by Cape Town field archaeologists Emily-Jane Vowles and John Parkington.
+The authors write: "The assemblage is predominated by female figures, particularly rows of splayed-legged, squatting or crouching figures shown in the front-facing perspective with one arm extended towards the groin."
+Surveying evidence suggesting that Keurbos Cave 4 may have been a secret place reserved for menstrual ceremonies, the authors conclude by invoking FCC as the theoretical model best able to explain their archaeological findings:

 The most thorough recent survey of the African Middle Stone Age (MSA) ochre record is presented by Rimtautas Dapschauskas and colleagues.
 In a meta-analysis of 100 African sites, they ask when and where habitual ochre use emerged and the significance this had for the development of ritual behavior.
 They directly address the Female Cosmetic Coalitions hypothesis and test its predictions.
 They identify three continent-wide distinct phases of ochre use: an initial phase (500-330 thousand years ago); an emergent phase (330-160 ka); and an habitual phase from 160 ka, when a third of sites from South to East Africa and up to North Africa contain red ochre.
 In agreement with the FCC model, the authors regard 'habitual ochre use as a proxy for the emergence of regular collective rituals'.
 They view 'a large proportion of ochre finds from the MSA as the material remains of past ritual activity'.
 This builds cogently on the position taken by the FCC team three decades ago – that the ochre marked ritual activity critical to the emergence of symbolic cognition.

 Implications for the origins of language

 Proponents of this model claim that it helps to explain when and how language in our species emerged.
 Among 'Machiavellian', competitive nonhuman primates, sex is a major source of conflict, mutual suspicion and mistrust, as a result of which group members attempt to minimise the cost of deception by responding only to bodily signals which are intrinsically 'hard to fake'.
-This social pressure from receivers prevents language from even beginning to emerge.
+Such resistance to low-cost, volitional signalling prevents language from even beginning to emerge.
 FCC theorists argue that for signals as cheap and intrinsically unreliable as words to become socially accepted, unprecedentedly intense levels of in-group trust were required.
 An effect of the Female Cosmetic Coalitions strategy, claim its supporters, was to minimise internal sexual conflict within each gender group, giving rise to a trusting social atmosphere such as is found among extant human egalitarian hunter-gatherers.
 These new levels of public trust, according to supporters of the model, enabled our species' latent linguistic capacities to flourish where previously they had been suppressed.